Holomorphic Floer theory and Donaldson-Thomas invariants: DT invariants from holomorphic Floer theory

 \begin{remark} In the literature, compactification on a cigar geometry is often done in combination with a $\frac{1}{2}\Omega$-deformation along the $S^1$-rotations of the cigar \cite{NW}.
 It is essential for our purposes that the $\frac{1}{2}\Omega$-deformation parameter $\epsilon_1$ is set to $0$.
 For $\epsilon_1=0$, the possible supersymmetric boundary conditions at the boundary of the cigar are described by $I$-holomorphic Lagrangian submanifolds ((B,A,A)-branes) of $M$, and so we can take the fiber $F_b$ as boundary condition.
 By contrast, for $\epsilon_1 \neq 0$, possible supersymmetric boundary conditions are $J$-holomorphic Lagrangian submanifolds ((A,B,A)-brane) and so the fiber $F_b$ cannot be used (correspondingly, the boundary condition corresponding to the tip of the cigar deforms the (B,A,A)-brane given by the section $S$ to a (A,B,A)-brane given by the locus of opers for class S theories \cite{NW}).
 On a related note, it would be interesting to understand precisely the relation with the limit $\epsilon_1 \rightarrow 0$ of the twistorial topological string of Cecotti-Neitzke-Vafa which is defined using $\epsilon_1 \neq 0$ \cite{CNV}.
-Finally, Balasubramanian-Teschner consider in \cite[\S 7.3]{BTsusy} a family of (A,B,A)-branes which in the limit $\epsilon_1 \rightarrow 0$ reduce to the (B,A,A)-branes given by the fibers $F_b$ and so it would also be interesting to see if this could be used to give a continuous deformation of our set-up. \end{remark}
+Finally, Balasubramanian-Teschner consider in \cite[\S 7.3]{BTsusy} a family of (A,B,A)-branes which in the limit $\epsilon_1 \rightarrow 0$ reduce to the (B,A,A)-branes given by the fibers $F_b$ and so it would also be interesting to see if this could be used to give a continuous deformation of our set-up (see also \cite[Eq 5.6]{HRS} and references there for further generalizations of these $(A,B,A)$ branes in terms of Fenchel-Nielsen type spectral coordinates). \end{remark}